 If you’re setting up in one position to shoot (possibly in a hide) check your background really thoroughly before you settle in.
 Often you can remove a distraction completely by shifting just a step to the left or right, and that’s much simpler to do than removing it later in post-processing!

 Equally, if you’re shooting at a very low level, check there aren’t any distractions in the foreground.
 Stray pieces of grass in front of your subject are incredibly irritating if you didn’t spot them before shooting.

 Photos are often more satisfying when the main subject is off-center, creating a more dynamic image.
 If you place the bird to one side (perhaps on one of the thirds) remember to have it looking into, or flying into, the picture, so it has somewhere to go.
-For loads of handy composition tips, why not take a look at my article about the subject here.
+Have a look at these handy photography composition rules for more tips and tricks on this subject.

 Birds are naturally unpredictable creatures – it’s often difficult to know where they will turn next.
 If you’re photographing an active bird (as opposed to one perching on a branch), don’t be afraid to leave a little extra space around the edge of the frame.
 I’ve lost track of the number of times I’ve framed up a shot and cut off the edge of a wing or tail as the bird has stretched or changed direction in flight!
 You can easily crop out any unwanted space in post-processing later.

 It’s often said it’s the photographer that makes the photo, not the camera.
 While this is true for most photographic genres, for bird photography you will need certain items of gear.
 I’m afraid to say a smartphone camera probably won’t cut it, but you don’t necessarily need to take out a second mortgage to buy loads of gear!